skazi019/django-react-notion/README.md

 <!-- - [ ] Sort filter by date -->
 - [X] tab filter by tags
     - [X] tags are populating and working correctly
+    - [ ] Make the filters act like AND gate
 - [ ] ~~paginate the blogs lists~~
 - [X] previous post is there in dom when loading new post
 - [X] Error response in backend